uuinfolab/uunet/README.md

 Uppsala University Information Laboratory (InfoLab, https://infolab.it.uu.se). _uunet_ provides most of the code behind the R and Python _multinet_ libraries.

+If you are interested in using the C++ library, please consider that this is research software: major changes can happen for example when the underlying theory is developed.
+While we try not to modify the interface of the library if not deemed necessary, our main effort to provide a stable interface goes into the R and Python versions.

 ## Requirements

 To install, use and modify the library you need: